azgarshuvo/object-detection-yolo-openCV/README.md

 ## COCO Dataset
 The COCO dataset is used to label the object after detection.
-The dataset is already in **data** folder If you wish you can download the dataset from the following link <https://github.com/pjreddie/darknet/blob/master/data/coco.names/>
+The dataset is already in **data** folder.
+If you wish you can download the dataset from the following link <https://github.com/pjreddie/darknet/blob/master/data/coco.names/>